Writing SMART Goals

 Blooms Taxonomy of cognitive objectives can be helpful when determining the "action" word to describe what the student must do to meet the goal.

 Establish concrete criteria for measuring progress toward the attainment of each goal.
+What tangible evidence that the student has accomplished the goal or objective.
 When you measure your progress, you stay on track, and reach your target dates.
 To determine if the goal is measurable, ask questions such as:

 Realistic & Relevant

 To be realistic, a goal must represent an objective toward which you are both willing and able to work.
 A goal can be both high and realistic.
 Be sure that every goal represents substantial progress.
 Additionally, it should be relevant to your role on the team and within the ECC.